named-data/ndn-cxx/README.md

 and added a key type parameter when calling the internal interfaces.
 The external interface remains unchanged.

 In addition, the original version of ndn-cxx does not support the generation of HMAC key file in file-based TPM.
-There is a bug in toPkcs1(), which does not distinguish the key processing between asymmetric algorithms such as ECDSA and HMAC algorithm. see the function toPkcs1().
+There is a bug in toPkcs1(), which does not distinguish the key processing between asymmetric algorithm such as ECDSA and HMAC algorithm. see the function toPkcs1().
 This new version of ndn-cxx also provides a HMAC key file, which can be generated and updated at any time by commanding 'ndnsec key-gen', Keyname:/localhost/identity/hmac/KEY/123456789, stored in the directory $("HOME")/.ndn/ndnsec-key-file/, the file name is 8436ea04965f58d93b751d551f5634646e2ff17fcd720bd413e51106c682808f.privkey.